 Polonnaruwa is a city located in the North Central Province of Sri Lanka, is known as the second kingdom of ancient Sri Lanka.

-Gal Viharaya is a temple which also known as Uththararamaya.
+Gal Viharaya is an ancient temple in Polonnaruwa which also known as Uththararamaya.
 Meaning of Uththararamaya in Sinhalese is “Uththara – North, Aramaya – Temple” (Temple by the north side).
 This temple was built by king Parakamabahu (1153 -1186) in Polonnaruwa Kingdom time.
 There are two seating Buddha statues, one standing statue and one statue in Parinirvana Manchakaya can be seen here.
 All the statues are made from a single huge granite rock.

 Main Samadhi Buddha statue